 Where Do They Grow?

 Hedgehogs are most typically found around birch trees, beech trees, and other hardwoods.
-They can be harvested from mid-August right into November.
+They can be harvested from mid-August right up until the first hard frost.
 When hunting for hedgehog mushrooms in the fall, pay attention to the fallen leaves that could be hiding a patch of these mushrooms right under your foot!

 Hedgehog mushrooms are often found growing in the same locations as chantarelle mushrooms.
 Because they are resistant to the cooler temperatures of the fall, you will start to see hedgehogs emerge among the chantarelles toward the end of the chanterelles’ growing season.
 And then you will find them for several weeks after the chantarelles have withered away in the frost.